-This phone interview should be conducted in a quiet place in your home.
+The phone interview should be conducted in a quiet place in your home.
 Send the pets, kids, and other distractions out of the room.
 This space should be as controlled as possible, and you should have no fear of any distractions or unanticipated interruptions.

-5. Make Time
+5. Make time

 Set aside plenty of time for your conversation — even if you expect the phone interview to be brief.
 Most phone interviews last 15-20 minutes, but if you end up hitting it off with the interviewer, the last thing you want to do is have to cut them off.

 It’s paramount that you don’t throw yourself head-first into a call with a potential employer.
 You’ll need some practice, especially if it’s your first time or you’ve been interviewed by phone before and you feel you could’ve done more to get an invitation to a face-to-face meeting.

 Big Interview has a very cool tool that can help with that.
 It’s called the Mock Interview Simulator and you can use it to record yourself as you answer questions or rehearse walking an interviewer through your resume and job history.

 The website is super user-friendly and easy to navigate.
 Simply sign in, go to Practice, and select Practice Interviews.